Crown Trade Paint Review

 Crown Trade Gloss

 Crown Trade Gloss has a party trick!
-As you apply it the paint has an apple green tinge to it.
+As you apply it, the paint has an apple green tinge to it.
 As it dies it turns into a brilliant bright white.
 The flow is ok for gloss and the finish is fantastic.
 Oil-based gloss starts to discolour and go yellow within a few weeks of being applied.
-It isn’t a Crown problem; it happens with every brand.
-In my opinion the product is no longer fit for purpose.
-It is all down to the restrictions on the chemicals paint manufacturers are allowed to use.
+Unfortunately, Crown Trade gloss is one of the oil gloss products that seems to discolour rather quickly.
+This is a massive issue

 Crown Trade Satinwood